dstarobin/PUI2015_dstarobin/README.md

 I abandoned the alias idea and instead went with a simple bash shell script.
 I've hightlighted two shell scripts in the image below.
-One is the default text editor script (subl); the other is the "alias" script.
+One is the default text editor script (subl), which will launch Sublime; the other is the "alias" script.
 ![Bash script directory locations](bashscripts.png)

 Below are two screenshots; the first is of the contents of